Mr. Immortal: Fictional character biography

-Mr. Immortal is able to return the favor when Deathurge appears to take away Monkey Joe to the afterlife in the form of a squirrel, leaving him in a vulnerable state.
-Deathurge then revealed to Immortal what his destiny was: to outlive everyone as the one true immortal, and then learn the grand secret that will reveal itself at the end of things, in addition revealing Immortal not to be either Homo sapiens or homo superior, but rather Homo supreme: a being that has evolved past death itself, making him the ultimate human.
-Deathurge, by taking away some of his loved ones, tried to prepare Immortal so that he could truly live to that destiny, but this is jeopardized by the supervillain Maelstrom, who threatens to destroy the entire universe.
-This gives Immortal a new incentive to live, and he sets out to stop Maelstrom and save the universe.
-The GLA confront Maelstrom, who in the course of the conflict, dies by suicide.
-The GLA, however, gain no recognition and circumstances force them to cease using the Avengers name.
-After discovering that they were all mutants, the team decides to change their name to the Great Lakes X-Men, and adopt new costumes.
+After Leather Boy betrays the GLA and kills Monkey Joe, Deathurge appears to take him to the afterlife.
+Deathurge reveals to Immortal that he is intended to live until the end of the universe, then learn the grand secret that will reveal itself at the end of things.
+Immortal is revealed to be neither a human nor a mutant, but rather Homo supreme: a being that has evolved past death itself, making him the ultimate human.
+Deathurge had tried to prepare Immortal so that he could truly live to that destiny by taking away his loved ones.
+This gives Immortal a new incentive to live, and he sets out to stop Maelstrom from destroying the universe.

-During the GLX-Mas Special, the team confronted Dr. Tannenbaum, who had released an army of living Christmas trees on the citizens of Wisconsin.
-Later, Mr. Immortal saves Squirrel Girl's new sidekick, Tippy Toe, from Deathurge who was trying to kill her, as part of a test given to him by Oblivion, in order to regain his job.
+While battling Maelstrom, Mr. Immortal tricks him into killing himself.
+The GLA gain no recognition and are forced to cease using the Avengers name.
+After discovering that they are all mutants, the team decides to change their name to the Great Lakes X-Men, and adopt new costumes.
+However, they are discouraged from using the name of the X-Men and rename themselves the Great Lakes Champions.

-The team is invited to the annual superheroes poker tournament.
-In the end, Flatman wins the tournament with a straight-flush, beating the Thing's four fours.
-Because the team is discouraged from using the names X-Men or Defenders by those teams, its members are inspired to rename themselves the Great Lakes Champions, despite protests from former Champions of Los Angeles member Hercules.
+Doorman, who had been killed during the battle with Maelstrom, replaces Deathurge as Oblivion's servant and the angel of death.
+Deathurge attempts to kill Squirrel Girl's squirrel Tippy-Toe as part of a test given to him by Oblivion to regain his job, but is thwarted by Mr. Immortal.

-Following the 2006 storyline "Civil War", all of the Great Lakes Champions have registered with the United States government as required by the Superhuman Registration Act, as revealed when Deadpool mistakenly attempts to apprehend them for violating the Act, only to be defeated and informed that they had already registered.
+Following the 2006 storyline "Civil War", all of the Great Lakes Champions register with the United States government as required by the Superhuman Registration Act.
+Deadpool mistakenly attempts to apprehend them for violating the Act, only to be informed that they had already registered.